 'Kuih bangkit' (tapioca cookies) is often enjoyed during festive seasons like Chinese New Year and Hari Raya in Singapore and Malaysia.
-These little coconut cookies are made with tapioca flour that results light, airy and fragile cookies.
-In Malay, the term 'kuih' refers to bite-sized snacks or sweet/savoury desserts.
-‘Bangkit’ on the other hand means ‘to rise’ in Malay.
-I am just going to assume that the name is derived from the cookies which rise during the baking process.
+These little coconut cookies are made with tapioca flour that results in them being light, airy and delicate.
+In the Malay language, the term 'kuih' refers to bite-sized snacks or sweet/savoury desserts.
+‘Bangkit’ on the other hand means ‘to rise’.
+I assumed that the name derives from the cookies rising during the baking process.

-The perfect kuih bangkit would crumbles and melts in the mouth the moment it is eaten.
-It is light, airy and fragile in texture.
+The perfect kuih bangkit crumbles and melts in the mouth the moment it is eaten.
+It is light, airy and delicate in texture.
 Getting the melting effect is no small feat.
-To make it successfully, the moisture from the flour needs to be removed in order to create a light and fluffy texture.
-Therefore, the flour needs to be baked or cooked in a dry pan before hand.
+To make it successfully, the moisture from the flour needs to be removed in order to create the light and fluffy texture.
+Therefore, the flour needs to be baked or cooked in a dry pan beforehand.

 During baking, ensure that the heat does not brown the cookies because they are meant to be white (or off-white).
 It is also fine if they were to crack a little during the baking process.

 It could be one of these 2 reasons - the thickness of the coconut cream or the heat of the oven.
 In this recipe, coconut cream is obtained by chilling coconut milk to separate it from its water.